someone1/hydra-gcp/README.md

 Well despite the JWT vs opaque token (arguable) con, you get some pros:

-- You can use the Access Tokens in conjuction with Cloud Endpoints!
-You don't have to use Firebase, Auth0, or Oauth2/OpenID providers such as Google.
-You can place hydra ontop of your existing user authentication systems and go from there.
 - You don't manage (creating, storing, rotating, etc.) access token keys/secrets!
 This is hard to get right so offloading this to a robust, battletested system goes a long way.
-- If you already leverage and utilize datastore, you don't need to add another database (MySQL/PostgreSQL)
+- If you already leverage and utilize datastore, you don't need to add another database (MySQL/PostgreSQL) - and this thing can SCALE

 ## Goals

 Try and make as FEW changes and copy as LITTLE as possible of the original Hydra bootstrap process.
 All we really want to do is plug in a different signing mechanism for access tokens and store configurations/sessions in datastore, everything else should work exactly as-is from within Hydra.

+### Interested in the datastore only?
+Check out how to [build the plugin](https://github.com/someone1/hydra-gcp/plugin)

 ## Usage